Aeurias/NadeshikoSlimeVR/README.md

-The trackers case can house a 3.7v LiPo in sizes 503450 or smaller, to 103450 or smaller which has similar runtime to 18650 Li-ion cells but are cheaper.
+The trackers case depending on the variant, can house a 3.7v LiPo in sizes 503450 or smaller, or 103450 or smaller which has similar runtime to 18650 Li-ion cells but are cheaper.